 - The student shall have the right to have one advisor, who may be, but does not have to be, an attorney, present during the hearing.
 The advisor may not address the hearing committee to give evidence or argument on behalf of the student or ask questions of the committee or witnesses.
 In answering or asking questions, the student may seek advice from the advisor before proceeding.

 - In the event that a disciplinary hearing is scheduled for a student, and the student has been made aware of the date, time, and place, but fails to appear at the hearing, the hearing may be conducted in the student's absence.

-- The hearing will be recorded by either a certified court reporter or on audio or videotape.
+- The hearing will be audio and video recorded.
 The record of the hearing, including a copy of all evidence offered, whether admitted or not, will be filed in the office of the Vice President of Student Services and will be kept confidential.

 Order of Hearing

 - Opening remarks by the Chairperson of the Disciplinary Committee.

 - Review of charges and any action previously taken in the case by the Vice President of Student Services.

 - Opening statement by Vice President or his/her designee (not more than ten minutes).